Morsmalleo/AhMyth/INSTRUCTIONS.md

-Once you have done that, you can go ahead and click the black "Browse APK" button, once you have done this a file browser will open, select the APK original APK you want to bind with by double clicking it.
+Once you have done that, you can go ahead and click the black "Browse APK" button, once you have done this a file browser will open, select the original APK you want to bind with by double clicking it.

 Once you have your Original APK selected, you can go